Try these ideas to encourage your child to practice reading skills at home.

 Research shows that reading every day helps children build reading comprehension, fluency, and vocabulary.
 Consider these suggestions for supporting your child with daily reading:

-- Read and Ride Listen to audiobooks while traveling by car so your child hears modeled fluent reading.
-Bring a CD or mp3 player with headphones for your child to listen to audiobooks while on a train or plane.
+Listen to audio books while traveling by car so your child hears modeled fluent reading.
+Bring a CD or mp3 player with headphones for your child to listen to audio books while on a train or plane.

 About Learning Ally